purpleskates123/purpleskates123/README.md

 ##About Me👩🏽‍💻

--🪄I am a self-starter who loves learning from designing wedsites to learning new code skills -🌐I participated in multiple pitch competitions, where I taught myself how to design and develop websites that bring innovative ideas to life
+-🪄I am a self-starter who loves learning from designing websites to learning new code skills -🌐I participated in multiple pitch competitions, where I taught myself how to design and develop websites that bring innovative ideas to life
 -🛼In my free time you can catch me reading books anything romcom, bowling, or skating with my friends -🫱🏼‍🫲🏾I am hoping to gain knowledge in many aspects of the tech industry as well as make strong connections and build a distinguished network